Net-Base Maintenance

 • a prioritization for stabilization, documentation and technically sensible follow-up work

-Restore maintenance to a steady state
+Return maintenance to a steady course

 Weitere Fragen gesammelt lesen